A Practical GPG Guide – Part 2 Encrypt and Decrypt Message

 linuxbabe.conf.asc is the encrypted file.
 I output the plaintext content to a file named linuxbabe.conf.
 It asks me to enter the passphrase to unlock my private key.
 After I enter the passphrase, the plaintext is sent to linuxbabe.conf file.

 gpg: encrypted with 2048-bit RSA key, ID E02A4EED, created 2016-02-01 "Xiao Guoan <[email protected]>"

 In the decryption process GPG tells me the file is encrypted with 2048-bit RSA key and its key ID.

 This is part2.
-In part 3, you will learn how to publish your public key to the world so others can send to you encrypted message that only can be decrypted with your private key.
+In part 3 of GPG tutorial series, you will learn how to publish your public key to the world so others can send to you encrypted message that only can be decrypted with your private key.
 We will also look at how to import and verify other’s public key and manage your keyring.
 Catch you later!